Bakry13/Robot-Framework/README.md

 * Do not write any keyword if you will not use it

-* For every api we create tests in spec file and general used bodies, headers and params under resources directory
+* For every api we create tests in test file and general used bodies, headers and params under resources directory

 * Test cases modules include commonKeywords.robot as a resource